gregjewi/RealTimeRecs-gregjewi/docs/DecisionSupportDashboard.rst

 The Real-Time Graphic uses the `Pictureit <https://grafana.com/plugins/bessler-pictureit-panel>`_ plugin available in Grafana [#]_.
 This plugin allows measurements from our InlfuxDB Database to be superimposed on top of an image.
 The image displayed is upated every 10 minutes as part of the recommendation engine.
-More information on how the image is made can be found in :doc:`WorkFlow/BuildingTheSVGs`.
+More information on how the image is made can be found in :doc:`BuildingTheSVGs`.